-Among the many consequences of a felony conviction in Virginia is the automatic loss of the right to possess a firearm – the Virginia Code makes it a felony for an individual to possess a firearm after a felony conviction.
+A sometimes overlooked consequence of a felony conviction in Virginia is the automatic loss of the right to possess a firearm – the Virginia Code makes it a felony for an individual to possess a firearm after a felony conviction.
 However, the Code also sets forth a process to have your gun rights restored.
-These are the five steps you can take to make that happen:
+These are the top 5 things to consider when pursuing a restoration of your Virginia Gun Rights:

 Do you have a federal felony conviction or a state felony conviction?
 If the conviction was federal, you are currently unable to have your firearms rights restored.
 Although federal law provides an avenue for the relief of firearms disabilities, Congress has not approved the required funding for ATF to process the applications since 1992.
 However, if your conviction came at the state level, you could be eligible for restoration.